Does your business operate using an SEO website blueprint? Probably not.

 - Page Title

-At this point, you should see the larger picture of a “website blueprint”.
+At this point, you should see the larger picture of the blueprint.

 Sales Driven Decisions: The Siphon and Funnel

-But what’s an affiliate website if you’re not making sales, right?
+But what’s a business website if you’re not making sales, right?

 There are two points to be made in this section: